raymondtay/LearningHaskell/src/HaskellBook/Ch27 - Non-strictness/README.md

 that fails to match.
 In contrast, irrefutable has an irrefutable pattern; that is , its pattern does not rely on matching with a specific value.

+## What subverts or prevents sharing

+Sometimes we don't want sharing.
+Sometimes we want to know why sharing didn't happen when we did want it.
+Understanding what kinds of things prevent sharing is therefore useful.

+Inlining expressions where they get used prevents sharing because it creates independent thunks that will get computed separately.
+Being a function with explicit, named arguments also prevents sharing.
+Haskell is not fully lazy; it is merely non-strict, so it is not required to remember the result of every function application for a given set of arguments, nor would it be desirable given memory constraints.